 Whether you're a student, about to graduate or job seeking, we know that many of you will be anxious about how COVID-19 could affect your career opportunities

 We want to reassure you that we will continue to support and guide all students to a brilliant career.
 There will be no disruption to prospects.ac.uk or to the emails and services that you have signed up to.

-Businesses value skilled young people more than ever.
+It's important to remember that businesses value skilled young people more than ever.
 This year some of the largest employers are offering even more graduate jobs, apprenticeships and school leaver programmes than last year.
-Recruitment will not stop.
+Recruitment hasn't stopped.